surf

 Usage

 In the following example we will construct our client with our cache struct from http-cache-surf.
-This example will use the default mode, default cacache manager, and default http cache options.
+This example will use the default mode, default redb manager, and default http cache options.

 After constructing our client, we will make a request to the MDN Caching Docs which should result in an object stored in cache on disk.